g1mv/spookyhash/README.md

 Build
 -----
-To build a static and dynamic library of CPUTime on Windows, Linux or Mac OSX,
+To build a static and dynamic library of SpookyHash on Windows, Linux or Mac OSX,

 1) Download [premake](http://premake.github.io/) and make it available in your path